 Cross-Brain Connection: Engage the left and right hemispheres of the brain to create a more whole-brain learner.
 SLOWLY WATCH your hands as they clap in front of your face.
 Track your right hand to the left knee, clap in the center, and then touch the left hand to the right knee.
 Repeat while crossing the body to the opposite knee.
-Do this do a rhythm or a song, two of our favorites are It's a beautiful day with Trinx or Bob Dylan's Knick Knack Paddy Whack from the album, Every Child Deserves a Lifetime.
+Do this to a rhythm or a song, two of our favorites are It's a Beautiful Day with Trinx or Bob Dylan's, Knick Knack Paddy Whack from the album, Every Child Deserves a Lifetime.

 Calm Down: Sitting down, cross your left ankle over your right ankle.
 Then cross your right arm over the left at your wrists, clasp the palms together, and pull the hands into the chest.
 Sit up straight, place your tongue on the roof of your mouth, relax your shoulders, put your chin down a little, and close your eyes.
 Take deep four-part breaths.
 Slowly inhale to a count of four seconds, hold for four seconds, exhale for four seconds, and hold for four seconds then repeat.
 You can also lie down or do this standing while doing this calming breath posture.
+To get the most benefit do this for five minutes.
+After four to five minutes, unhook their ankles and hands and to anchor in the calmness, put your finger tips together for one minute, while deep breathing.